mlab-upenn/mpcc/README.md

 This repo contains an inprogress implementation of model predictive contouring control based on the ACADOS (kinematic model only) and forces PRO solver (both models).
 A registered licence for forces PRO is required to run this part of the repo.

 ## Problem formulation
-[The mathematical formulation can be found here.](media/problem_formulation/problem_formulation.pdf) The resulting controller is shown below.
+[The mathematical formulation can be found here.](media/problem_formulation/problem_formulation.pdf) The resulting controller using the forces PRO solver with the dynamic model is shown below.
 ![Resulting Controller](media/sample_track.gif)
 ![heatmap](media/heatmap.png)
 ## ACADOS Setup